jon49/child-spaced-repetition/README.md

 #### Decks

-Decks will consist of items to memorize.
+Decks will consist of cards to memorize.
 E.g., the deck letters will hold the letters A-Z, which will be shown one at a time.

 A user will be able to choose to study from multiple pre-made decks at the same time or only one at a time.
 E.g., decks `letters` and `letter sounds` can be chosen at the same time while the deck `colors` could be omitted.

 The user will be able to create new decks or delete old decks.
-The decks will be able to be updated with items.
+The decks will be able to be updated with cards.

 #### Practice

-A practice will consist of covering the items in a deck that have been chosen for the student to practice based on previous practices using the algorithms based off of Anki.
-Each item is randomly selected and presented to the student, when the student marks the item as passed (in contrast to `do again`) the item will not be shown again until the next interval.
+A practice will consist of covering the cards in a deck that have been chosen for the student to practice based on previous practices using the algorithms based off of Anki.
+Each card is randomly selected and presented to the student, when the student marks the card as passed (in contrast to `do again`) the card will not be shown again until the next interval.

 #### About